 I’ve never used Elemental Herbology Wood Rejuvenation Bath & Body Oil in the shower.
 I have one every morning, obvs, but I just want to get in and out of there asap.

 Instead, I always pour a few pumps in my bathtub when I decide to treat myself to a pampering hot bath.
-This particular scent, Wood, is very masculine.
-The herbal scent of rosemary mixes with the spiciness of nutmeg and the citrusy crispiness of lemongrass.
+This particular scent, Wood has a masculine vibe that makes me feel energised and invigorated.

 When I get out of the bathtub, I feel much more relaxed and – more astonishingly – my skin isn’t as dry as it usually is.
-Dry bath can be very drying but this oil seems to limit the damage.
+A hot bath can be very drying but this oil seems to limit the damage.
 Yay!

 Just to be on the safe side, I slather a few drops all over my skin afterwards.
 It keeps it soft and smooth for hours.
 Now, what scent to try next?